apache/asterixdb/asterix-doc/src/site/markdown/AsterixDBDataModel.md

 ### Circle ###
-`Circle` consists of one `point` that represents the center of the circle and a radius of type `double`.
+`Circle` consists of one point that represents the center of the circle and a radius of type `Double`.

  * Example: